keziahrg/kez-bot/README.md

 2. Install the dependencies by running `npm install`.
 3. Create a `.env.local` file and add your Vercel Postgres variables,and OpenAI API key.
 4. Add some made-up facts about me to the JSON file at `src/data/documents.json`.
-5. Sign up/log in to your Prisma account, set up [Prisma Accelerate](https://www.prisma.io/data-platform/accelerate), and set your POSTGRES_PRISMA_URL environment variable to your Prisma Accelerate URL.
+5. Sign up/log in to your Prisma account, set up [Prisma Accelerate](https://www.prisma.io/data-platform/accelerate), and set your DATABASE_URL environment variable to your Prisma Accelerate URL.
 6. Run `npm run prisma:seed` to seed your database
 7. Start the development server by running `npm run dev`.
 8. Open [http://localhost:3000](http://localhost:3000) in your browser